purtuga/dom-data-bind/README.md

 <a _on.click="isDone ? runClick($ev) : validateClick($ev)"></a>
 ```

 Bind a function to a event or evaluate an expression.
-When evaluating an expression, the DOM event object is available as `$ev`
+When evaluating an expression, the DOM event object is available as `$ev`.

 ### _each